RoboJackets/apiary/docs/admins/permissions-roles.rst

 To attach or detach a role or permission, open a user's detail page, then scroll to the :guilabel:`Roles` or :guilabel:`Permissions` section.

+Roles and permissions are automatically detached once a user becomes access inactive.

 Role descriptions
 -----------------